 Yes.
 Prescriptions from this service are treated identically to traditional prescriptions (i.e. from an in-person doctor visit).

 Yes.
-Your parent or legal guardian must give you permission with an e-signature.
-Also, the name on the credit card used to pay for your consultation must match the signature name.
+Your parent or legal guardian must give you permission and we will reach out to independently verify.
+Also, the name on the credit card used to pay for your consultation must match the name of the parent of legal guardian granting permission.